TanveerT/Delivery_Time_Cost_Estimation-/README.md

 # Delivery_Time_Cost_Estimation-
-This repository contains solution to calculate delivery time and cost
+This repository contains solution to calculate delivery time and cost for given packet